Let’s take a medical approach to weight loss

 I understand talking about weight is confrontational and emotionally challenging.
 I’m here to support you through the journey.

-I’ve been a Registered Nurse for over 20 years, with my experience including educational roles within Emergency Departments and tertiary institutions.
+I’ve been a Registered Nurse for over 25 years and Nurse Practitioner for 7 years, with my experience including educational roles within Emergency Departments and tertiary institutions.
 Together we will build you a clinically supervised weight loss program supported by prescribed medication and counselling.
 As a Nurse Practitioner I can also provide prescriptions, pathology requests and referrals to other health professionals as required.
 It’s important to recognise that hormones and genetics play a considerable role in weight management, it’s not all behavioural.
 I look forward to welcoming you into the clinic soon.